xerocross/xerocross.functional-util/README.md

 ## functions

 This is a list of the available functions and their signatures and return types.
-To use them, import the module. ``const FU = require("xerocross.functional-util");``.
-Then to access a function, say "array.joinRight", you call ``FU.array.joinRight``.
+To use them, import the module. ``const futil = require("xerocross.functional-util");``.
+Then to access a function, say "array.joinRight", you call ``futil.array.joinRight``.

 None of these functions mutate the input data.